-- You may have guessed, this adventure tour carries a certain amount of risk since we are traveling and trekking DEEP into the mountains in a developing country.
+- You may have guessed, this adventure tour carries a certain amount of risk since we are traveling in a remote part of Mongolia.
 This is not your average holiday per se.
-There will be no cocktails on the beach. - Guest Safety is Epic's #1 priority and our experienced ground team does everything within their power to set our group up for a safe adventure. - The name of the game is security and safety first and being mindful of injury prevention. - In case of emergency, your Epic trip leader is equipped with a satellite communication device, which can contact outside emergency first responders from any place in Mongolia.
+There will be no cocktails on the beach. - Guest Safety is Epic's #1 priority, and our experienced ground team does everything within their power to set our group up for a safe adventure. - The name of the game is security and safety first, and being mindful of injury prevention. - In case of emergency, your Epic trip leader is equipped with a satellite communication device, which can contact outside emergency first responders from any place in Mongolia.